How do store planners use distance decay?

-Because they know that potential customers are only willing to travel a certain amount of distance, major corporations have teams of planners use distance decay before they establish a store location.
+Because they know that potential customers are only willing to travel a certain amount of distance, major corporations have teams of planners who use distance decay before they establish a store location.
 They think of friction of distance questions like:

-- Are customers willing to travel one hour to the nearest shop, if it’s a bit bigger?
+- Are customers willing to travel for one hour to the nearest shop, if it’s a bit bigger?